troyp/spacemacs-private/README.md

 # Private directory

-The content of this directory is ignored by Git.
-This is the default place where to store your private configuration layers.
+Private subdirectory in the Spacemacs `.emacs.d` configuration directory.

+This directory is the for individual user's configuration files and is ignored by git when updating the main Spacemacs project.
+It is kept as a separate repository.

 To create a new configuration layer: